 Catherine is an active member of the National Association of Hispanic Journalists.
 She is a current board member of the Arizona Latino Media Association (ALMA) and is a former member of the Fresh Start Women's Foundation Auxiliary Board and the Arizona Hispanic Chamber of Commerce Board of Directors.

-Catherine is a graduate of the Valley's Hispanic Leadership Institute (HLI), Class of 2004 and is the recipient of the HLI Distinguished Alumni Award.
+She is a graduate of the Valley's Hispanic Leadership Institute (HLI), Class of 2004 and is the recipient of the HLI Distinguished Alumni Award.
 Catherine was also selected to the '40 Hispanic Leaders under 40' list, recognizing committed individuals working toward the greater good of the community.
 She also traveled to Israel as part of a group of National Latino Leaders and Journalists invited to the country for a week-long educational seminar.

 Catherine has been honored with awards, including the ASU Gamma Alpha Omega Sorority's Latina Excellence Award for Arts/Media and the Girl Scouts 2006 Women of Distinction World Award of the Arts for championing creative endeavors of all types.

-Catherine is also a proud mother of two, a motivational speaker, founder of the Sisterhood of Super Women and an avid runner.
+Catherine is also a proud mother of two, a newlywed, motivational speaker, founder of the Sisterhood of Super Women and an avid runner.
 She's run 10 marathons since 2005, including the 2007, 2011 and 2012 Boston Marathons.